enchanted-sword/ch-utils/README.md

 ### Post filtering
 Control what posts you see on your dashboard.
 You can filter out your own post, duplicate posts, or posts containing any user-suppied keywords, tags, or CWs.

+### Keyboard shortcuts
+Adds keyboard shortcuts for navigation and interaction.

+### Post previews
+Display a live preview of the post you're writing alongside the editor.

 # Building the extension locally
 - Download and install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - Install the project dependancies using ```npm install```